Best Of17 min read

 Pros:

-• Deeply integrated with WordPress ecosystem
+• Deeply integrated with the WordPress ecosystem

 • Solid 24/7 phone support — a genuine differentiator

-• Intuitive onboarding for first-timers
+• Intuitive for WordPress newcomers

 • Free CDN included